jordandelbar/predictive-maintenance-showcase/README.md

 We have:
   - A backend app, coded in Go, primarily using the standard library.
-    It can act as a Http API and return `reconstruction_error` from the machine learning service.
+    It can act as an Http API and return `reconstruction_error` from the machine learning service.
-    The backend also listens to a RabbitMQ queue and store the data into the Postgres database.
+    The backend also listens to a RabbitMQ queue and store the data in the Postgres database.
-  - A ml service app, coded in Rust, using Axum and Ort.
+  - An ml service app, coded in Rust, using Axum and Ort.
-    It also acts as a Http API and compute the reconstruction error from a ONNX runtime.
+    It also acts as a Http API and computes the reconstruction error from a ONNX runtime.
   - A PostgreSQL database where the machine learning facade stores the data coming from the sensors and the machine learning model.
   - A Redis database used to: